partnano/lovelyUI/README.md

         lines:  array of all the text lines
     curr_line:  the currently displayed line
           img:  the image displayed
+	 at_begin:  boolean, true if displaying first line in array
+	   at_end:  boolean, true if displaying last line in array

           next():  display next line in array
           prev():  display prev line in array